 Adjust the leg pad on the machine and line your knee up with the axis of rotation (signified by a dot or marker on the machine) and adjust the ankle pad to touch just behind the ankle.
 Engage the hamstrings and bring your heels to your butt.
 Ensure your ankle is in dorsiflexion — toes pointed straight ahead or slightly up.
 Control the weight as you return to the starting position.

 The standing calf raise can be done using a machine, standing with a barbell on the back, or holding a pair of weights to the sides.
 Since the lifter is standing, the knees are extended (not locked out), which targets the gastrocnemius and soleus in their role of flexing the ankle.
-Strengthening the calves can help bring more stability around the ankle and knee and translate into compound exercises like the back squat and walking lunge.

 Benefits of the Standing Calf Raise